THE CITY UNIVERSITY OF NEW YORK

 vii.
 Campus and buildings are patrolled by Public Safety 24/7.

 i.
-Walkie-Talkies (Public Safety, Buildings & Grounds, Parking & DolphinCard Services and Operational Services).
+Two-Way Radios (Public Safety, Buildings & Grounds, Parking Services and Operational Services).

 ii.
-Public Safety - bulletproof vests, collapsible batons, pepper spray and handcuffs.
+Public Safety - bulletproof vests, collapsible batons, pepper spray, handcuffs, Narcan, and firearms for trained and licensed officers.

 iii.
 Cell Phones (Emergency Management Team, OIT).